kkotinkar/Matter-Workshop/6_UsingMatter.md

 ### Step 1: Control the end device's application cluster locally

-With the Matter Light bulb sample application running on the nRF52840-DK (see [Chapter 1 - Matter End Device (e.g. Nordic DK as Matter Light Bulb)](./1_Matter_End_Device.md) on how to flash the Matter sample application.), you can control (here toggle) the OnOff cluster using the DK's button 2.
+With the Matter Light bulb sample application running on the Nordic DK (see [Chapter 1 - Matter End Device (Nordic DK as Matter Light Bulb)](./1_Matter_End_Device.md) on how to flash the Matter sample application.), you can control (here toggle) the OnOff cluster using the DK's button 2.
 This will essentially toggle the LED 2 on the nRF52840 DK that represents our light bulb.

 Verify: